MatusOllah/gophengine/docs/BUILDING.md

 A C Compiler is required as GophEngine uses not only Go, but also C.

-> [!NOTE]
-> This is just required for development.
-Your GophEngine FNF mods will not require any setup or dependency installation for end users.

 ### 🪟 Windows

 1. Install [Go](https://go.dev) (version go1.22.0 or later).